All Episodes

 So avoid having children outside of marriage.

-Studies vary with a study reporting that an older cohort, which is marriages from 85 to 95, reported a divorce rate of 23% for couples who had children before getting married, as opposed as opposed to 14% risk for couples who did not cohabitate or have children before getting married.
+Studies vary with a study reporting that an older cohort, which is marriages from 85 to 95, reported a divorce rate of 23% for couples who had children before getting married, as opposed to 14% risk for couples who did not cohabitate or have children before getting married.

-A more recent cohort, which is marriages from 97 to 2010 reported no change in risk, but this is kind of confounded by the increase in cohabitation before marriage.
+A more recent cohort, which is marriages from 97 to 2010, reported no change in risk, but this is kind of confounded by the increase in cohabitation before marriage, which is shown not only to increase divorce, but 36% of those cohabitating parents separated without ever getting married.

-A 2019 study that focused on low income families found that parents who had children before getting married had a 19% divorce rate, as opposed to a 9.5% divorce rate for parents who had children after getting married, right?
+A 2019 study that focused on low-income families found that parents who had children before getting married had a 19% divorce rate, as opposed to a 9.5% divorce rate for parents who had children after getting married, right?

 So it's more than double.

-It's exactly double.
+No, it's exactly double.

 Sorry, 9.5.

-18 carry the five.
+18 carry the 5.

 Have children.